Vaibhavkum96/1stTaskBackend/README.md

 # 1stTaskBackend
-Here is the Question :
-Create a basic Node.js API using the Express framework.
-The API should include the following routes: GET /users POST /users GET /users/{id} PUT /users/{id} DELETE /users/{id} The API should also include basic authentication and authorization.

 I have written all the API using standard practices, For authentication and authorization, we have use JWT WeB Token modules.
 For Authentication: I have create a Register and Login Module to handle this task.